 - Staffing: PEARLS interventionists, or counselors, are typically trained staff at adopting community-based organizations, such as case managers, social workers, nurses, or other frontline staff.
 PEARLS counselors may work either part-time or full-time.
 Given the home-based nature of the work, the caseloads are typically smaller than in office-based settings.
 Although the study used master's level counselors, bachelor's level therapists have since been used by other adopting organizations.
 Agencies also contract with a psychiatrist or other clinician to provide 2 to 8 hours of clinical supervision to the PEARLS counselors each month, depending on the size of the active caseload.
 In addition, an agency manager oversees the program and manages program data on an ongoing basis.

 - Costs: During the initial study, total costs averaged $630 per participant, including $422 for the home visits, $28 for followup calls, $12 for psychiatric supervision and telephone calls, $87 for psychotherapy quality assurance, and $81 for depression management team sessions.
 Data from several PEARLS programs across the country suggest an average cost per client of $1,350, based on salary and benefits for a full-time counselor, part-time program administrator, and regular psychiatric supervision.
-Training costs average roughly $400 per participant plus travel expenses.
+Information provided in November 2013 indicates that in-person training costs average roughly $450 per participant plus travel expenses.
+Online training modules are $95.

 Funding SourcesAdministration on Aging; Centers for Disease Control and Prevention; Substance Abuse and Mental Health Services Administration (U.S.); Washington State Aging and Disability Services Administration